A lack of clean water and decent toilets has an enormous impact on people's lives. Life expectancy is just 49, one of the lowest in the world.

 We work with local partners to help decision-makers recognise the importance of water, hygiene and sanitation.
 We lobby the Government to ensure these essential services are prioritised and budgeted for.

 Our research into the needs of people living with HIV/AIDS helps us reach those most in need.
-We share this information with other service providers to increase access to life-changing safe water and basic toilets.
+We share this information with other service providers to increase access to life-changing clean water and decent toilets.

 In Swaziland last year we reached: